 Sarah loves the hosting aspect of owning an Airbnb and really enjoys the business side of managing a mini bed and breakfast.
 She puts a lot of time and effort into the design and holds her cleaners to high standards.
 Care about your furnishings and care about anticipating your guests needs.

 Bonus: Long-term vs. Short-term Rental

-Sarah and Nick rent out a single bedroom Airbnb apartment in Columbus that has not been renovated but was cleaned and furnished with a stylish design.
+Sarah and Nick rent out a single bedroom Airbnb apartment in Columbus.
+It has not been renovated but has been cleaned and furnished with a stylish design.